30 Dating Deal Breakers for Men

 Men shy away for all sorts of reasons—some ridiculous, some justifiable, some absolutely mysterious.
 Here's what can turn a guy off when it comes to dating.

 One of the top traits men (and women) are looking for when they’re dating is kindness.
 And the number one they avoid like the plague?
 Dishonesty.
 It’s a broad term, but any kind of dishonesty should be an immediate deal breaker, according to New York psychotherapist, Melissa Divaris Thompson.
 That includes lying, failing to disclose, or concealing anything else on this list of deal breakers.
 Both men and women seem particularly sensitive to lies about age and marital status.
 Single model, actor, and entrepreneur Devon Ryan says that he’s speaking on behalf of himself and all his single friends when he says that “men seek a woman they can trust since they will be investing their time, energy, and money into them.
 If a woman tells even a small lie it signals to a man that they are capable of lying to them which increases the woman’s risk profile.”
-Here are the worst possible relationship lies you can tell.

 All that shallow stuff